Set Up OAuth Authentication#

 valuesObject:

-• Headlamp (dashboard.yaml) — requires a service account token after OAuth
+• Supabase Studio — requires a dashboard password after OAuth login

 Integrating with Cloudflare Access#

-For services exposed via the Cloudflare tunnel (e.g. Open WebUI), you can add a second authentication layer using Cloudflare Access at zero cluster overhead.
-See Set Up a Cloudflare SSH Tunnel for Remote Cluster Access for how Access Applications work, and apply the same pattern to any tunnelled service.
+For services exposed via the Cloudflare tunnel, add a second authentication layer using Cloudflare Access at zero cluster overhead.
+Configure an Access Application in the Cloudflare Zero Trust dashboard with an email allowlist covering everyone who should have access.
+See Set Up a Cloudflare SSH Tunnel for Remote Cluster Access for how Access Applications work.

 Troubleshooting#